markflemingtennis/tennis-blog/content/posts/quick-tip-improve-your-net-play-with-the-triple-threat-position.md

 +++

-When players most frequently find themselves in one up and one back situations.
+Players frequently find themselves being passed or lobbed over when they approach the net in singles.

 When doubles teams are playing in this formation, and the opponents lob over the net person's head, what are the players' resulting responsibilities?